zzy666666zzy/Fast-FLIM/README.md

 Files explanation:

-: Training (Synthetic) data.
+.mat: Training (Synthetic) data.
-: Test data.
+.mat: Test data.
-: Real prostatic cell data coated with gold nanoprobe : Training and testing file
+.mat: Real prostatic cell data coated with gold nanoprobe.
+.m: Training and testing file.

 For more details about the ELM, comparisons, and optics setups, please refer to the paper.
 Please cite this paper if you find it useful.
 Thanks.